christo/vectorbrat/README.md

 as of May 2023.
 If you're reading this more than a few months later, I must have drifted on to pastures shinier and you should proceed at your peril.

+## How To

+* Run qjackctl
+* make sure jack is running from qjackctl (not `jackstart`, doesn't work yet)
+* make sure audio device in the system is set to ES-9

 ## TODO

 SO much.
 See [TODO](TODO.md).